molinfo-vienna/PharmacoMatch/README.md

 - the `raw` folder contains the corresponding pharmacophores in `.cdf`-format
 - `processed` contains the pytorch dataset saved to disk

-[LIT-PCBA](https://drugdesign.unistra.fr/LIT-PCBA/) is a benchmark dataset.
-The `litpcba` folder currently contains one of the 15 different targets (ESR1_antago)
+ The `litpcba` folder currently contains one of the 15 different targets (ESR1_antago) of the [LIT-PCBA](https://drugdesign.unistra.fr/LIT-PCBA/) benchmark dataset.
 - Here, the `input` folder contains two files, `actives.smi` and `inactives.smi`.
 - the `preprocessing` folder was created analogous to before
 - The `pdb` folder contains one ligand-protein complex of the dataset's target.
 CDPKit works with the `.pdb` file for the protein and an `.sdf` file for the ligand
 - `raw` contains the actives and inactives in `.psd` format, the pharmacophore screening database format of CDPKit.
 The `query.pml` file contains the interaction pharmacophore that was generated from the given pdb-structure
 - `vs` contains the results of the pharmacophore alignment score as PyTorch tensors
 - `processed` again contains the pytorch dataset saved to disk

+The `logs` folder holds the trained models from previous experiments together with some metadata.
+It also contains the subfolder `plots`, which contains the plots from the self-similarity experiments and some UMAP embedding figures.

+`dataset_statistics` contains some information about feature type occurences in the chembl_dataset which is used for training.

+`archived` is a folder from experiments that do not fit into the current project structure anymore, but still should not be deleted, since they document the evolution of the project.

 **VS Code extensions**